 What Is a Mediation Agreement?

 A mediation agreement is a legal document that details the resolution the parties reached during mediation.
 A mediation agreement becomes binding once both parties sign it.
-As a result, it is essential to thoroughly review mediation agreements before signing them because once the document is signed, the contract becomes legally enforceable.
+Therefore, you should thoroughly review mediation agreements before signing them, as the contract becomes legally enforceable once you sign the document.

 In some circumstances, a mediation agreement will be found unenforceable.
 Those circumstances include: